Kurt Boone: Career

-In addition in the 1990s he was also be a sales representative for the Quarterly Black Review of Books and later a marketing representative for the Harlem Book Fair, a division of QBR.
+In addition in the 1990s he was a sales representative for the Quarterly Black Review of Books and later a marketing representative for the Harlem Book Fair, a division of QBR.
 In 2000, he again went back into messenger work, but this time he would document his experiences in books and videos.

 Since 2000 in his 12 years as a messenger, he has been reported upon in the media and made the cover of Courier Magazine, with the front headline: "Nobody knows The Gritty Streets of NYC better than Kurt Boone."

 Feature stories about Boone have been published in The New York Times, New York Daily News, New York Post and Metro New York.
 Boone's writing work has also led to opportunities in film and video.
 He appears in Verse: A Murder Mystery (2011), Career Courier: The Labor Of Love (2011) and produced The Messenger Poet Show (2011), a web television series.

 In total, Boone worked at Rapid Messenger Service, Excel Messenger Service, Kangaroo Courier and Mobile Messenger Service – all based in New York City.

 Boone's four books of poetry are a loose collection that he calls his messenger poetry series, which documents stories about messengers in verse form, in poetry.

 Boone's 2016 book, Subway Beats: Celebrating New York City Buskers, features over 250 musicians in approximately 30 subway stations.
 It took him over three years to compile and complete the book, which he documented on an online blog.

 Boone appeared in Spike Lee's 1992 film, Malcolm X.